Drew Waters Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff leads MLB.
+- The Blue Jays pitching staff leads the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays' 3.74 team ERA leads all league pitching staffs.
+- The Blue Jays have the first-ranked team ERA across all league pitching staffs (3.72).

-- Blue Jays pitchers combine to surrender 172 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- His last time out came on Sunday against the Colorado Rockies, when the righty threw four innings, surrendering three earned runs while giving up six hits.
+- In his last time out on Monday, the righty tossed six innings against the Oakland Athletics, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.